 For a deferred and dismissed offense set aside, whether originally a misdemeanor or felony, they are considered misdemeanor convictions for the purposes of conviction set aside.
 MCL §780.621(2).

-A person convicted of not more than one felony offense and not more than two misdemeanor offenses may have their felony conviction set aside.
-A person convicted of not more than two misdemeanor offenses may set aside one or both of their misdemeanors.
+A person convicted of not more than three felony offenses may have their convictions set aside.
+A person may not have more than a total of 2 assaultive crimes set aside, or more than one set aside for an offense punishable by more than 10 years.
 A deferred and dismissed offense, whether it was originally a misdemeanor or felony is considered a misdemeanor offense conviction for the purposes of Michigan conviction set aside.
 MCL §780.621(1).

 There does not appear to be any way to reduce a felony down to a misdemeanor or lower level offense in Michigan at this time.
 The time to do so would have been through plea negotiations with the prosecutor before the conviction.

 For a small research fee, we can discover what is on your record and what services you are eligible for in Michigan.
 The fee would then be applied to any service you hire us to perform for you.